amonod/hdrplus-python/README.md

 You can also change the values of the `'write___'` dictionary items in `params.py` to change the kind of files dumped in each mode (at your own risk).

 A helper script for the minimal processing of raw .dng files into .png/.jpg files (e.g. for the visualization of input images) is also included in the code: `all_dngs_to_png.py`

+## Test Data
+1 burst can be found in the `test_data` folder (each burst being in its own subfolder) Feel free to add your own data.
+The structure of a burst folder must be the following:
+- the burst name is specified by the name of the folder itself
+- burst images must be stored as .dng files (most proprietary raw images formats can be turned to DNG using [Adobe DNG Converter](https://helpx.adobe.com/photoshop/using/adobe-dng-converter.html)
+- image files must be named the following way: `commonpart<X>.dng`, where `<X>` gives an indication of the frame number (eg `payload_N000.dng`, `payload_N001.dng` / `G0140178.dng`, `G0140179.dng`)
+- you can specify the reference frame by putting a zero-indexed number inside a `reference_frame.txt` file (i.e. 0 for the 1st frame)

+Additional data can be downloaded via the following links:
+- gopro bursts created for the purpose of the IPOL article: https://drive.google.com/drive/folders/1j2NIEPSnrdjS0sjL1kzl3VEmYKBkChJD?usp=sharing
+- HDR+ dataset from the original article: https://hdrplusdata.org/dataset.html
+- curated subset of bursts used in the IPOL demo: https://drive.google.com/drive/folders/1bHttOqV_R7QLJPLkLVlffRInZFlNKB1q?usp=sharing

 ## COPYRIGHT AND LICENSE INFORMATION
 Copyright (c) 2021 Antoine Monod